OctopusDeploy/blog/blog/2019-06/octopus-release-2019.6-lts/index.md

 [Learn more](https://octopus.com/docs/infrastructure/deployment-targets/linux/tentacle)

-## Breaking Changes
+## Breaking changes

 This includes some minor breaking changes:

-* There are some very slight changes to the format of the output returned by the Octopus.Server.exe show-configuration command.
-This is unlikely to affect you, but if you are using this to drive automation, please test the new release before upgrading.
+* There are some very slight changes to the format of the output returned by the `Octopus.Server.exe` `show-configuration` command.
+This is unlikely to affect teams, but if you are using this to drive automation, please test the new release before upgrading.
 * In order to support some customers who have Active Directory configurations where users share email addresses, we have had to remove the uniqueness restriction on user email.
-* Health check properties of machine policies have changed to accommodate Linux Tentacle.
-TentacleEndpointHealthCheckPolicy has been renamed to PowerShellHealthCheckPolicy and SshEndpointHealthCheckPolicy has been renamed to BashHealthCheckPolicy.
+* Health check properties of machine policies have changed to accommodate Linux Tentacle. `TentacleEndpointHealthCheckPolicy` has been renamed to `PowerShellHealthCheckPolicy` and `SshEndpointHealthCheckPolicy` has been renamed to `BashHealthCheckPolicy`.
 Any custom tools that create machine policies should use the new property names.
-* The OnlyConnectivity option that was configured on SSH health check policies is now a policy-wide setting.
+* The `OnlyConnectivity` option that was configured on SSH health check policies is now a policy-wide setting.
 This setting is commonly used for raw scripting on SSH targets.
 If you are using this setting a new machine policy will be created during the Octopus Server upgrade.
 Please refer to this GitHub issue for details, you may need to take action.

-As usual, please follow the [normal steps for upgrading Octopus Deploy](https://octopus.com/docs/administration/upgrading).
+## Octopus 2019.7 is shipping soon

+We'd also like to mention that we're shipping Octopus 2019.7 next.
+This release is not a part of our LTS program (i.e. fast-lane), and it includes our latest and greatest features.
+This release builds upon the work shipped in Octopus 2019.6, but it doesn't have any user-facing features.
+It includes technical changes to retarget Octopus Deploy to NETCORE so Octopus can run on Linux natively and thus can run in containers.
+We made these changes to reduce our costs running Octopus Cloud, but it has the side effect that we can also improve its performance and scalability.
+Further, the ability to run Octopus self-hosted on Linux is coming soon.

+Watch our blog for some great technical blog posts on what this involved and our lessons learned.

 ## Wrapping up

-Octopus Server is the LTS for Octopus Server has arrived, and you can bank on it.
+Octopus Server 2019.6 has arrived, and you can bank on it.
 Happy long-term deployments!